 The day commemorated the anniversary of A P J Abdul Kalam’s birth on October 15, 1931, and he celebrated his birthday by campaigning for literacy.
 On his birthday in 2015, UNESCO declared October 5 as World Teachers’ Day after its executive council ratified a resolution proposed by India’s Permanent Delegation to UNESCO.

 Who Celebrates World Teachers day

 World Teacher’s Day is celebrated worldwide to honor teachers and promote the teaching profession worldwide.
-In this regard, UNESCO organizes various events every year, including seminars, grand award ceremonies, etc. It also responds actively to needs identified during these events, such as strengthening teacher education programs, providing teachers with more access to educational information, etc.
+In this regard, UNESCO organizes various events yearly, including seminars, grand award ceremonies, etc. It also responds actively to needs identified during these events, such as strengthening teacher education programs, providing teachers with more access to educational information, etc.

 The event is celebrated in over 100 countries worldwide, including India, Bangladesh, Sri Lanka, Thailand, Mexico, and Turkey.

-Some of the most famous personalities who have spoken about this great day are Barack Obama (2015) & Queen Rania Al Abdullah of Jordan(2014).
+The most famous personalities who have spoken about this great day are Barack Obama (2015) & Queen Rania Al Abdullah of Jordan(2014).

 How else does UNESCO promote Education

 UNESCO has also instituted the “Classrooms Without Walls” program to increase global education opportunities for all children.
 It’s a great initiative to connect young people through technology (“online classrooms”).
-In this program, 14-year old Anya from Canada shares her ideas on ensuring quality learning in any environment.
+In this program, 14-year-old Anya from Canada shares her ideas on ensuring quality learning in any environment.